 - Arthur Mol is currently rector magnificus/vice-president at Wageningen University & Research, the Netherlands, and professor in environmental policy at the same institution.
 He has held visiting professorships at Renmin University and Tsinghua University (China), Chiba University (Japan) and National University of Malaysia (Malaysia).
 He lectured and published widely on environmental and food governance, globalization, ecological modernization, Southeast and East Asia, sustainable production and consumption, and sustainable and smart cities.

 - Maarten Smits is the managing director of Deltares, an independent research institute for water and the subsurface based in the Netherlands.
 Maarten has more than 30 years of experience in the field of water and the subsurface.
 Before joining Deltares five years ago, he was the managing director of Fugro GeoServices B.V. and Fugro Ecoplan in the Netherlands.
 He studied Civil Engineering at Delft University of Technology and obtained a Master of Business Administration at Twente School of Management.

 The Institute is led by the Rectorate, which consists of the Rector, the Vice Rector (to be appointed) and the Business Director.

 Remuneration Board Members

 As of 1 January 2013 the standard remuneration law for top executives' public and semi-public sector (WNT) was introduced.
 The WNT decides what the general maximum remuneration should be for executives' in the semi-public sector.
-The amount is approximately equal to the salary of our Minister.

 The general and sectorial remuneration limits are reviewed or re-established annually.
 For the Governing Board another WNT maximum has been decided and will not exceed the maximum allowable standards.